izderadicka/audioserve/README.md

 Of course you can build your own image very easily with provided `Dockerfile`, just run:

     docker build --tag audioserve .

+Currently size of Docker image is rather big (~200MB) - it's due to fact that it contains basic Debian files (and around 60MB is static ffmpeg executable).
+For space saving either use localy in Linux (see below instructions how to compile).
+We are also looking at possibility of completely static build of audioserve (check on github).

 When building docker image you can use `--build-arg FEATURES=` to modify cargo build command and to add/or remove features (see below for details).
 For instance this command will build audioserve with all available features `docker build --tag audioserve --build-arg FEATURES=--all-features .`